lhallock/us-streaming/README.md

 - collect and visualize ultrasound muscle time series data in real time; and
 - perform real time optical flow tracking of muscle deformation (i.e., contour motion) from time series ultrasound frames.

-**NOTE**: This (`master`) branch of this code contains the most recent stable version of our tracking and analysis code; it does not contain code for publications currently under review, and may have been updated since submitting the publication for review.
-To access the version of the codebase currently under review, please visit the `tnsre-2021` branch [here](https://github.com/lhallock/us-streaming/tree/tnsre-2021).
+**NOTE**: This (`tnsre-2021`) branch of this code contains the version of code used for our most recent expiriment, and is the version currently under review.

 ## Installation